This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-Successfully meets our requirements.
-However, this is not the end.
-This form requires the enum to be a template parameter, meaning it only supports compile-time constants.
-But in most cases, we use enums as runtime variables.
+This successfully meets our needs.
+But the story doesn’t end here; this form requires the enum to be a template parameter, which means it only supports compile-time constants.
+However, most of the time, the enums we use are runtime variables.
 What to do?
-Convert static to dynamic by generating a table.
-Consider generating an array through template metaprogramming, where each element is the string representation of the enum corresponding to the index.
-One issue is determining the size of this array, which requires us to obtain the number of enum items.
-A straightforward method is to define a pair of start and end markers in the enum, so that the maximum number of enums can be obtained by subtraction.
+To convert static to dynamic, we just need to create a lookup table.
+Consider generating an array through template metaprogramming, where each element is the string representation of the enum corresponding to its index.
+One problem is how large this array should be, which requires us to get the number of enum items.
+A more direct approach is to define a pair of start and end markers directly within the enum, so that subtracting them directly gives the maximum number of enums.
 However, often we cannot modify the enum definition.
 Fortunately, there is a small trick to solve this problem.

 constexpr Color color = static_cast<Color>(-1);